Parag000/Parag000/README.md

 # 💫 About Me:
-Hi there!
-I’m Parag, an engineer fueled by curiosity and a relentless desire to create.
-Growing up, I often felt out of place in a traditional school environment, where my lack of interest in grades was overshadowed by my fascination with building and exploring.
-I spent countless hours dismantling toys, solving puzzles, and crafting intricate origami designs—activities that didn’t earn me accolades but sparked a passion for understanding how things work.<br><br>Overtime I developed a passion for understanding algorithms and building machine learning applications transformed my perspective on learning.
-However, I faced my share of failures along the way—whether it was grappling with communication barriers or realizing that being skilled at coding wasn’t enough to excel in engineering.<br><br>Motivated to improve my storytelling, I pursued a master’s degree in Data Analytics.
-This experience taught me that engineering is not just about programming; it’s about leading and inspiring others to turn ideas into reality.
-To me, building isn’t just about code; it’s about curiosity, creativity, and making things that matter.
+I'm Parag, an engineer who thrives on curiosity and creativity.
+Growing up, I wasn’t the traditional student; I often found myself more fascinated by dismantling toys and solving puzzles than by textbooks.
+While my academic journey had its struggles, these experiences shaped my unconventional approach to problem-solving.

+My passion for building led me to earn a degree in AI & ML, where I discovered that true engineering involves more than just coding—it's about architecting solutions that resonate with users.
+I faced challenges in communication and storytelling, which drove me to pursue a master’s degree in Data Analytics to refine these skills.

+Today, I combine my technical expertise in Python, JavaScript, SQL, TensorFlow, and more with a relentless desire to innovate.
+I embrace failures as stepping stones to growth and believe in the power of collaboration and creativity.
+Let’s connect and explore how we can turn ideas into impactful solutions together!

 ## 🌐 Socials: